 After the procedure, the catheter is removed and pressure is placed on the cut to stop any bleeding.
 Stitches are not needed.

 After the test, you'll be taken to a recovery ward where you'll be asked to lie still for a few hours to prevent bleeding from the cut.

 You'll usually be able to go home the same day, although sometimes you may need to stay in hospital overnight.

-It may be possible to tell you the results of the test before you go home, but often the X-rays need to be studied in detail and the results are not available for a few weeks.
+It may be possible to let you know the results of the test before you go home.
+However, the X-rays often need to be studied in detail and the results are not available for a few weeks.